 The Certified Nursing Assistant program is a seven-credit hour Certificate of Proficiency program consisting of classroom instruction and clinical training.
 The program meets the educational requirements of the Arkansas Department of Human Services, Office of Long-Term Care.
 UACCB's curriculum provides instruction with emphasis on technical skills, professional relationships, and workplace ethics.
 Near the end of the program, students will attend two 8-hour clinical days in area long-term care facilities.
-Graduates of the program who are age 18 or older are eligible to apply for the written and skills test to become a Certified Nursing Assistant (CNA).
+Graduates of the program are eligible to apply for the written and skills test to become a Certified Nursing Assistant (CNA).